Jeyssiva/react-calculator/README.md

 **Note: FYI, Due to time shortest, used the json structure for store and retrieve history data in backend instead of database.
 I am willing to implement the history in database model if provide some more time. **

+### Features
+1. History Functionality has implemented based on demo result
+2. If history data, then the button will be disable
+3. The History button will be enabled, if history datas are available

 ## Available Scripts

 In the project directory, you can run: